Kadina, South Australia: Tourism

 The town today consists of important historical colonial and federation buildings gathered around Victoria Square.
 Kadina also contains the Farm Shed Museum & Tourism Centre (Kadina Heritage Museum) and remnants of the Wallaroo Mines.
 Kernewek Lowender, a Cornish festival, is held every odd year in May in Kadina (as well as Moonta and Wallaroo, with each location hosting the festival for one day).
 Kadina and its surrounds benefit generally from the tourism throughout the Copper Triangle and has experienced general growth due throughout the 2000s and 2010s due to the Copper Cove housing development at Wallaroo.

+Transport

+The Copper Coast Highway passes through Kadina.
+The town was formerly the Junction of the now disused Balaklava–Moonta railway line with the Kadina–Brinkworth line.
+Both of these lines closed to regular service in 1993, with the Wallaroo to Kadina section of former converted to a rail trail in 2009.
+Nearby Kadina Airport caters to small private aircraft and emergency services.

 Media

 The town serves as the base for local radio station Gulf FM, broadcasting at 89.3 FM.
 The Yorke Peninsula Country Times newspaper is based in Kadina.